valscion/ColorHavoc/README.md

 ColorHavoc
 ==========
-This game is an open-source clone of a popular iPhone and iPod touch puzzle solving game "TrainYard".
+This game is an open-source clone of a popular iPhone and iPod touch puzzle solving game TrainYard.